(also known as Troides euphorion)

 The species occurs in

-The eggs of this species are cream and spherical, and are often laid singly on plants adjacent to, but not on, the foodplant.
+The eggs of this species are spherical, and initially pale yellow, developing coloured patches as they near hatching.
+The eggs are often laid singly on plants adjacent to, but not on, the foodplant.
 This appears to be a response to a defence that the ARISTOLOCHIACEAE plants have developed against caterpillars.
 These plants secrete a juice in response to an egg being laid on them.
 The juice causes mould to grow which kills the egg.

-The status of I>Troides euphorion as a species, as distinct from being a subspecies of Troides priamus, is controversial, but here we follow Nielsen, Edwards, and Rangsi in treating it as a separate species.
+The status of Troides euphorion as a species, rather than as a subspecies of Troides priamus, is controversial, as is its placement in Triodes rather than in Ornithoptera, but here we follow Nielsen, Edwards, and Rangsi in treating it as the separate species Troides euphorion.

 This species is featured at Coffs Harbour Butterfly House.
 Butterflies of this species may be purchased for release at weddings etc.